 How to Burn a Karaoke CD+G Disc

 There are a few reasons why you would want to burn a CD+G disc.
-To make a duplicate copy of an original, to create a custom compilation disc from several other discs, or to create a disc from downloaded MP3+G™ files to use in your karaoke disc player.
-Whichever it is there are a couple of burning programs available that make it simple.
-If your CD burner is fairly new it should work with these programs.
-I'm referring to Microstudio and Power CD+G Burner.
-Both are excellent karaoke burning applications that are very easy to use.
-You will find a comparison chart at the bottom of this page that shows the difference in features between the two.
-For the burning jobs discussed on this page the process is virtually identical with both programs.
+To make a duplicate copy of an original, to create a custom compilation disc from several other discs, or to create a disc from downloaded MP3+G files to use in your karaoke disc player.
+Whichever it is there is a great burning program available that make it simple.
+If your CD burner is fairly new it should work with this program.
+I'm referring to Power CD+G Burner 2.
+This is an excellent karaoke burning application that is very easy to use.
+There is a demo version for you to try before buying the program.
 Standard CD-R media is used when burning CD+G discs.
 Higher quality media will produce better and more consistent results and the better quality material makes for longer wearing discs.
-I have found that the MTU CD Recordable Media is a great choice if highest quality discs are a concern.
 Never use CD-RW media because most karaoke machines cannot read them.

 Copy a CD+G DiscThis is a very quick and easy process.
 Simply place a CD+G disc in the CD burner, click a button to import the disc contents to the computer's hard drive, when importing is finished remove the CD+G disc and place a blank CD-R in the CD burner, click the Burn button and in a few minutes you will have an exact duplicate CD+G disc.
 See a tutorial here.